This no-cook pizza sauce recipe is very easy and you can whip it up in no time. It uses very few ingredients most of which you normally have on hand.

 We noticed that the ordinary pizzas that the Italians serve in Italy are quite different than the elaborate ones they serve here in the States.
 If you plan on going there and asking for a loaded pizza -- forget it.
 It's not there.

-Pizza Marinara combines tomatoes, oregano, olive oil, and garlic . . . that’s it!
+The Marinara Pizza combines tomatoes, oregano, olive oil, and garlic . . . that's it!
 No cheese!

-Pizza Margherita uses tomatoes, olive oil, fresh mozzarella di bufala ( which is water buffalo milk mozzarella), and fresh basil leaves put on the pizza before baking so that the leaves darken slightly from the heat of the oven.
+The Margherita Pizza uses tomatoes, olive oil, fresh mozzarella di bufala ( which is water buffalo milk mozzarella), and fresh basil leaves put on the pizza before baking so that the leaves darken slightly from the heat of the oven.

 We had seafood pizza (clams, shrimp, mussels) in Venice and it had a very simple base of tomato and basil.
 It was delicious in its simplicity.
 All Our Way sauce duplicates this simple flavor.